 The use of DMAC in various exposure scenarios, including different PROCs, results in RCRs above 1.
 In general, dermal exposure is the critical exposure route for DMAC.
-This means that a risk is identified using DMAC.
-The results on the identified risks are described per exposure scenario and the conclusions are summarized in Table 25.
+This means

 Manufacturing processes (PROC2 and PROC3) can lead to exposures above the DNELs, resulting in calculated combined RCRs of 2.12-2.86 for activities at room temperature.
 For activities at elevated temperature the combined RCRs increase to 9.44-15.01 due to an increase in inhalation exposure.
 As the RCRs are above 1 a risk is identified, even though the processes take place in closed system.
 Calculations for PROC1 shows a combined RCR far below 1 (RCR=0.067) for activities at room temperature as well as activities at elevated temperate.
-Inhalation eight-hour average measurement results during manufacturing are reported to be <2.49 mg/m3 (RCR=<0.20) indicating that the model estimations (especially for activities at elevated temperatures) are on the conservative side.
+Inhalation eight-hour average measurement results during manufacturing are reported to be <2.49 mg/m (RCR=<0.20) indicating that the model estimations (especially for activities at elevated temperatures) are on the conservative side.
 Validation study results (Marquart et al., 2017) indicate that dermal exposure is overestimated for PROC1-PROC3 situations.
-Therefore, no risk via inhalation and dermal exposure is identified.
+Therefore no risk via inhalation and dermal exposure is identified.

 Formulation processes (PROC3, PROC4 and PROC5) at room temperature can lead to exposures above the DNELs, resulting in calculated combined RCRs of 1.43-3.96.
 As the RCRs are above 1 a risk is identified.
 Validation study results (Marquart et al., 2017) indicate that dermal exposure is overestimated for PROC3 situations.
-Therefore, no risk is identified for PROC3.
+Therefore no risk is identified for PROC3.
 For PROC5 activities for liquids however, ECETOC TRA validation studies (Schlueter & Tischer, 2020) indicate a low level of conservatism.
 Therefore the identified risk for PROC5 remains.

 Charging and discharging processes (PROC8a, PROC8b and PROC9) at room temperature as well as at elevated temperatures can lead to exposures above the DNELs, resulting in calculated combined RCRs of 1.43-3.96.
 As the RCRs are above 1 a risk is identified.
-Measurement results during charging and discharging show a wide variation in exposure, with measurement results reported to be below 5.27 mg/m3 (RCR=0.41).
+Measurement results during charging and discharging show a wide variation in exposure, with measurement results reported to be below 5.27 mg/m (RCR=0.41).
 It should be noted that ECETOC TRA validation studies (Schlueter & Tischer, 2020) report an overestimation of the efficiency of LEV in actual workplaces for PROC8a contributing scenarios.
 Together with the identified risk via dermal exposure the identified risks for these activities remain.

 The use of DMAC as solvent for the production of agrochemicals, pharmaceuticals and fine chemicals (PROC1, PROC2, PROC3 and PROC4) can lead to exposures above the DNELs, resulting in calculated combined RCRs of 0.067-2.86 for activities at room temperature.
 As the RCRs are above 1 a risk is identified, even though the processes take place in closed system.
 Calculations for PROC1 showed combined RCR far below 1 (RCR=0.067).
 Validation study results (Marquart et al., 2017) indicate that dermal exposure is overestimated for PROC1-PROC3 situations.
-Therefore, no risks via inhalation and dermal exposure are identified for PROC1-PROC3 situations.
+Therefore no risks via inhalation and dermal exposure is identified for PROC1-PROC3 situations.